aixoss/aix-puppet/README.md

  By software maintenance operations we mean : updates of AIX levels, updates of efix.<br>
  Necessary AIX level updates are automatically downloaded from FixCentral using 'suma' functionalities, and are locally kept and shared between LPARs if possible.<br>
- Updates can be automatically applied on a list of LPARs, through 'nim push' operation, therefore everything runs from the NIM server, and nothing needs to be installed on LPARs themselves.<br>
+ Downloaded updates can then be automatically applied on a list of LPARs, through 'nim push' operations, therefore everything (i.e. all aixautomation logic) runs from the NIM server, and nothing needs to be installed on LPARs themselves.<br>
- List of necessary efix is computed (per each LPAR) and retrieved using 'flrtvc', downloaded, kept locally (in a local repository on the system where this Puppet module runs), and they are kept in a way they can be shared between LPARs.
-Each LPAR has its own list of efix to be applied, depending on its level, the current list of efix already applied.
-Theses efix are then applied on each LPAR of the list (after being sorted by 'PACKAGING DATE' : so that most recent are applied first), by using NIM push mode : updates are performed from the NIM server without performing any operation on the LPARs themselves, therefore without installing anything on these LPARs.
+ List of necessary efix is computed (for each LPAR) and retrieved using 'flrtvc', downloaded, kept locally (in a local repository of the system where this Puppet module runs), and they are kept in a way they can be shared between LPARs.
+Each LPAR has its own list of efix to be applied, depending on its level and depending on the current list of efix already applied.
+Theses efix are then applied on each LPAR of the list (after being sorted by 'PACKAGING DATE' : so that most recent ones are applied first).
+  This operation is done by using NIM push mode (therefore as already said without performing any operation on the LPARs themselves, therefore without installing anything on these LPARs).

 ## Setup
 ### Setup Requirements